Order of Saint Michael

-The Order of Saint Michael (Ordre de Saint-Michel) is a French dynastic order of chivalry, founded by King Louis XI of France on 1 August 1469, in competitive response to the Order of the Golden Fleece founded by Duke Philip the Good of Burgundy, Louis' chief competitor for the allegiance of the great houses of France, the dukes of Orléans, Berry, and Brittany.
+The Order of Saint Michael (Ordre de Saint-Michel) is a French dynastic order of chivalry, founded by King Louis XI on 1 August 1469, in response to the Order of the Golden Fleece founded by Philip the Good, Duke of Burgundy, Louis' chief competitor for the allegiance of the great houses of France, the dukes of Orléans, Berry, and Brittany.
 As a chivalric order, its goal was to confirm the loyalty of its knights to the king.
 Originally, there were a limited number of knights, at first thirty-one, then increased to thirty-six including the king.
 An office of Provost was established in 1476.
 The Order of St Michael was the highest Order in France until it was superseded by the Order of the Holy Spirit.

 Although officially abolished by the government authorities of the July Revolution in 1830 following the French Revolution, its activities carried on.
 It is still recognised by the International Commission on Orders of Chivalry.